liuch/dmarc-srg/README.md

 ### Features
 * View a table of parsed reports;
 * Easily identify potential DMARC related issues through colors;
-* Filter report list by domain, month and reporting organization;
+* Filter report list by domain, month, reporting organization and more;
 * View DKIM/SPF details for each report;
 * Password protection of the web interface (can be disabled);
 * Receiving and processing incoming DMARC reports from specified mailboxes;